Rarstyak/Fate-Condensed-SRD/Aspects-and-Fate-Points/What-Can-I-Do-with-Aspects/Invokes/Invoking-to-Declare-Story-Details.md

 ---
 #### Invoking to Declare Story Details

 You may add an important or unlikely detail to the story based on an aspect in play.
-Don’t spend a fate point when “aspects are always true” (**page XX**) applies.
+Don’t spend a fate point when “**[aspects are always true](../../Aspects-Are-Always-True/Aspects-Are-Always-True.md)**” applies.
 Pay when it’s a stretch—or, table willing, when there’s no relevant aspect.